Multi-Objective Statistical Model Checking using Lightweight Strategy Sampling (extended version): Experimental Evaluation

 \section{Experimental Evaluation}

 We implemented the algorithms and heuristics of \Cref{sec:MOSMC} in \modes to experimentally study their effectiveness and performance.
-Our implementation follows the given pseudocode, with one difference: In the fixed-budget algorithms, an iteration often uses only part of its run budget $n \cdot m$ due to the rounding.
-To reduce differences in unused budget between the algorithms, our implementation carries the left-over budget forward to the next iteration.
+Our implementation follows the given pseudocode, except that in the fixed-budget algorithms, any budget unused due to rounding effects in one iteration is carried over to the next.